scottharwell/ajaxplorer-popup-selector/README.md

 How to Use
 ----------

+Instructions assume use of jQuery on the host site.

-1. Place the hook.popupchooser in your ajaxsplorer plugin directory.
+1. Place the hook.popupchooser folder in your ajaxsplorer plugin directory.
 2. In your javascript (either inline or the file you are using to define your functions) create a callback function.
 	-The function should be named 'ajaxplorerPopupCallback'
 	-The body of the function should do what you want with the image path (such as set an input value)